mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 c
 ```

-So we really returned only the object values, just as we wanted.
+So we really returned only the objects values, just as we wanted.

 This proves how flexible your custom iterators can be.
 You can really make them return whatever you wish.